davidknaack/AC0KG-WindowsService/README.md

 Simple .NET Windows Service Shell
 --------------
 AC0KG.WindowsService simplifies the creation of Windows Services.
+It is designed to provide a nearly painless setup for service applications that do not need support from the Service Control Manager.
+Apps using it may run on the desktop for debugging, or may be started through the Windows service control functions.
 The shell supports self-installation, start and stop actions, and allows the application to be run in console mode.

 Quickstart
 --------------
-You will need a class derived from ServiceShell:
+Create a new console application and install AC0KG.WindowsService with Nuget:

+    PM> Install-Package AC0KG-WindowsService

+Above the default "class Program" in Program.cs, add two classes:

     [ServiceName("SampleService")]
     class Service : ServiceShell { }

-And a class derived from InstallerShell:

     [RunInstaller(true)]
     [ServiceName("SampleService", DisplayName = "Sample Service", Description = "Sample Service Description")] public class Installer : InstallerShell { }

 The value of the "ServiceName" attribute should match on both classes, it will be the short name of the service that can be used on the command line for starting and stopping the service.
-The values of theDisplayName and Description properties will appear in the Service Control Manager.
+The values of the DisplayName and Description properties will appear in the Service Control Manager.

-The worker is the long-running process that the work.
+The work is done by a long-running process.
 It can be contained by a Task, or some other long-running process, for example:

     public static void Run()
     {